 A Full-Mouth Reconstruction Dentist

-I help people with chipped, worn, and broken teeth; crooked, deformed, decayed, or discolored teeth; TMJ jaw pain; and gum disease.
+A new smile can change your life.
+I have helped many individuals with chipped, worn, and broken teeth; crooked, deformed, decayed, or discolored teeth; and TMJ pain.
 The most common cause of tooth loss in adults is something called Occlusal Disease.
 Bruxism and clenching are other common words that relate to it.
 Clenching and grinding your teeth can cause sensitivity and damage to anything from your teeth to your muscles and ligaments.

 Dentists fail to diagnose Occlusal Disease more than anything else.
 Also, most people don't realize that their teeth are unhealthy unless there is pain.
 Dr. Straw can recognize the early signs and symptoms of Occlusal Disease and therefore prevent severe damage.
 A moderate to severe case often requires full-mouth reconstruction, but even when fewer teeth require fixing you may want to fix more for smile enhancement.